-(Formerly PHI 3403)
+(Formerly PHI 3403) 3 credits, 3 hours

 Pre-requisites: ENG 93 or equivalent or ESL 91/93 AND HUM 100.

 Emphasizing a global approach, this course acquaints students with central areas of world philosophies through a study and comparison of foundational works from philosophical traditions throughout the world-Greece, China, India, Egypt, Sub-Saharan Africa, and MesoAmerica, as well as modern approaches to ethics.